joao-pedro-angelo/joao-pedro-angelo/README.md

 ## 👨‍💻 About Me
 I'm João Pedro, a Computer Science student at UFCG.
 I've completed 3 semesters and I'm heading into the 4th.
+With studies and projects, I want improve my quality of life and that of my family.
 This is my GitHub, where I work on projects and document my studies.
 In my free time, I enjoy watching documentaries and supporting for Corinthians!

 ## 💬 Interests